AngelCrawford/blog/LOG.md

 # 100 Days Of Code - Log

+## Day 27: March 27, Friday

+* Added icon information of the post to the cards start page

 ## Day 26: March 26, Thuesday

 * Added Logo from Codepen to project